Great Lakes Higher Education, commonly called MyGreatLakes, is one of the largest servicers of federal student loans.

 If it is time to refinance or consolidate your Great Lakes federal student loans, Great Lakes is largely an uninvolved observer.

 In private refinancing, the new lender does all of the heavy lifting.
-You may have to send a recent Great Lakes statement over to the new lender, but the refinance company will be responsible for cutting the check and getting it to Great Lakes.
+You may have to send a recent Great Lakes statement to the new lender, but the refinance company will be responsible for cutting the check and getting it to Great Lakes.
 Once your Great Lakes loans are paid off, you can begin repayment with the new company under the terms of the new agreement.